lunfardo314/verkle/README.md

 The key/value store is and impementation of `trie.KVStore` interface.

 The state is implemented as `trie.State`.
-It contains partitions for values, for the trie itself, also cache for keeping nodes being during bulky state update operations.
+It contains partitions for key/values pairs of the state, for the trie itself.
+It also contains cache for keeping nodes being updated during bulky state update operations.

 ### The trie